HariSekhon/Kubernetes-configs/README.md

 [.envrc](https://github.com/HariSekhon/Kubernetes-templates/blob/master/.envrc) - use with `direnv` to auto-load correct Kubernetes context isolated to current shell to avoid race conditions between shells and scripts caused by naively changing the global `~/.kube/config` context

+Shortcut symlinks are for faster instantiation from these templates using the standard kubernetes shortcuts such as `new pvc.yaml` - see the [Templates](https://github.com/HariSekhon/Templates) repo for more details on the `new` command to fast create new files from templates.

 Forked from the [DevOps Perl tools](https://github.com/HariSekhon/DevOps-Perl-tools) repo, this is now a submodule of the [Templates](https://github.com/HariSekhon/Templates) repo which is a submodule of the DevOps [Bash](https://github.com/harisekhon/devops-bash-tools), [Perl](https://github.com/HariSekhon/DevOps-Perl-tools) and [Python](https://github.com/harisekhon/devops-python-tools) tools repos.